boris-kz/CogAlg/README.md

 Accordingly, my code here consists of three levels:

-- 1D: main version of 1st-level core algorithm is [line_POC.py](https://github.com/boris-kz/CogAlg/blob/master/line_POC.py), which works as intended but is not very useful in our 4D world.
+- 1D: main version of 1st level core algorithm is [line_POC.py](https://github.com/boris-kz/CogAlg/blob/master/line_POC.py), which works as intended but is not very useful in our 4D world.
 - 2D: [frame_blobs.py](https://github.com/boris-kz/CogAlg/blob/master/frame_blobs.py) defines initial blobs and is currently functional.
 It will pass them to [intra_blob_draft.py](https://github.com/boris-kz/CogAlg/blob/master/frame_draft.py), currently work-in-progress, which will evaluate them for internal recursive cross-comparision.
 Combined, they will be a 2D version of 1st-level core algorithm.
 - 3D: [video_draft.py](https://github.com/boris-kz/CogAlg/blob/master/video_draft.py) for processing video: 2D + time.
 This version will hopefully be effective and scalable, but is currently less than 5% done.

-This algorithm will be organically extended to process color images, audio, other modalities.
-Symbolic data will be assigned as labels on patterns derived from analog inputs.
-Initial testing could be recognition and automatic labeling of manually labeled images, but it might better to start directly with video: still images are very poor representation of our 4D world.
+Higher levels for each will process discontinuous search among full-D patterns.

-Higher levels will process discontinuous extended-range cross-comparison between full-D-cycle patterns.
-Complete hierarchical algorithm will have two-level code:
+Hierarchical algorithm will have two-level code:
-- 1st level algorithm: contiguous cross-comparison over full-D cycle, plus basic bit-filter feedback
+- 1st level algorithm: contiguous cross-comparison over full-D cycle, plus bit-filter feedback
-- recursive increment in complexity of both cross-comparison and feedback, to generate next-level algorithm.
+- recursive increment in complexity of both cross-comparison and feedback, generating next-level algorithm Algorithm will be extended to add colors, audio, and text.
+Initial testing could be recognition of labeled images, but 2D is a poor representation of our 4D world, I will probably start directly with video or stereo video.

 Suggestions and collaboration are most welcome, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).